Custom Toys by Electro Toy Co.

-Casco Bay Studios presents: Electro Toy Co., LLC!
-ETC is a custom toy company that specializes in crafting custom-made toys, with an electronic twist.
+Electro Toy Co. was the precursor to Casco Bay Studios.
+Now the only real difference is ETC has its own Facebook page, and a page on this website.
+ETC specializes in crafting custom-made toys, with an electronic twist.
 Many of our products feature Arduinos or Raspberry Pi microcontrollers.

 I started experimenting with Arduino a few years ago.
 These little microcontrollers are super easy to learn and really fun to experiment with.
 Here are a couple of gadgets I made.